balexanderstats/bayesurvey/README.md

 propnormreplace:  This function replaces the data with the normalized version.
 This is not recommended for use by itself.

 rmse:  This function calculates the root mean square error of a prediction.
-This function works on any data.
+This function works on any proportional data.

 unigausscp:  This function is a univariate gaussian conjugate prior with or without an inverse gamma prior on the variance.
 It works with any data.